 Year One Units

-You will study a total of nine units such as:
+You will study a total of seven units.
+These include:

 Year Two Units

-Again you will study a total of nine units including:
+You will study a total of six units including:

-- Preparing for Employment in Travel and Tourism.
+- Managing the Customer Service Experience in Travel and Tourism.

 How is the course assessed?